Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 The Epic Icefields Parkway: From Lake Louise to Jasper

 Leaving the tea-sippers behind, we gunned Storm Trooper onto the Icefields Parkway (Highway 93).
-This 144-mile strip of asphalt is arguably the most beautiful road in North America, built during the Great Depression as a make-work project.
+Often cited as the ultimate Icefields Parkway itinerary highlight, this 144-mile strip of asphalt is arguably the most beautiful road in North America, built during the Great Depression as a make-work project.
 The original surveyors used dogsleds.
 We had 411 horsepower and heated seats.
 Progress is weird.

 Bow Lake with the Crowfoot Glacier visible on the mountainside above, Icefields Parkway, Banff National Park, Alberta, Canada (51.6661, -116.4615)